soupi/learn-haskell-blog-generator/src/05-glue/03-project.md

 Cabal caches packages between projects, so if a new project uses the same packages with the same versions (and the same flag settings) they will not need to be reinstalled.
-`cabal` commands are usually prefixed with `v2-` to note that we want to use the new build system implementation.

-> In older version of cabal, packages could be installed either globally, or in sandboxes.
+> In older versions of cabal, packages could be installed either globally, or in sandboxes.
 > In each sandbox (and globally) there could only be one version of a package installed,
 > and users would usually create different sandboxes for different projects, without caching
 > packages between projects.